ece106/tomatocan/README.md

 ### QUIZ FOR POTENTIAL DEVELOPERS
 To determine current skill level -
-Send your responses to info@CrowdPublish.TV & we'll respond with instructions on how to join our Monday evening Google hangouts & improve your Ruby on Rails & TDD skills along with us.
+Send your responses to info@CrowdPublish.TV.

-Note: Potential mentees with the highest skill level will be matched with mentors who have the highest skill level.
-Which means that potential mentors with the best skill set will get the more advanced mentees.
-Thus it is in your best interest to show off your current skills so you can work with others who are best positioned to challenge you.
 Refer to http://github.com/crowdpublishtv/crowdpublishtv and use tutorials, Google, etc. to help you figure out the answers.

 1. What is the design of the CrowdPublish.TV database?
 Submit as a jpg or png (You may draw on paper & submit as a photo).